-Additionally, the classrooms had very little natural light and learning in this environment would seem nearly impossible.
-The conditions of the previous school building were extremely poor.
-In the US, conditions such as these would be deemed unsanitary for even farm animals.
+Furthermore, the classrooms had very little natural light and learning in this environment would seem nearly impossible.
+Indeed, the conditions of the previous school building were extremely poor.

 It was obvious that the severe overcrowding, inadequate facilities and unsanitary conditions would make it impossible to continue teaching 116 students in this building.

 Community involvement is a crucial element in efficiently implementing rural community development in Cambodia.
 Therefore, it would be a joint effort with me providing the funds.
 However, the Tuol Kruos community and also the Cambodian government would play a significant role.
 The implementation of these measures assured me that the project was a low risk.